azugfr/RedShirtTour-IoT-Edge-AI-Lab/Lab 7 - Setup environment to manage Azure Machine Learning models/README.md

 `az ml account modelmanagement set -n [Model management account name] -g [Resource group name]`

-The model management environment is configured and ready for deployment of machine learning models.
+The model management environment is configured and ready for [creating and deployment of the Machine Learning models](/Lab%208%20-%20Create%20an%20Azure%20Machine%20Learning%20model%20for%20an%20IoT%20Edge%20module).